AlexanderReichle/ROS-OPC_UA-Interface/README.md

 # ROS-OPC_UA-Interface
-Simple Python Script that can communicate with OPC-Server over ROS-Services
+Simple Python Script that can communicate with an OPC-Server over ROS-Services

 # Installation
 1. Install FreeOpcUa Python from github.com/FreeOpcUa/freeopcua/tree/master/python